itsiprikshit/heat-transfer/README.md

 Naturally, when `toload` is false the temperature of tank water will be more than otherwise because the hot water does not leave the tank.

+Other than the javascript implementation, I have also included the python implementation of the code of the heat transfer.
+You can find it at [`python/`](./python/).<br> The folder contains a [`python notebook`](python/mysolar.ipynb) file and a [`python script`](python/mysolar.py).
+Please note that the python code was implemented in Google colab.
+Therefore, I would recommend running the code in Google colab for avoid any hassles.

 ## Thermodynamics

 Please checkout the images attached below to know more about the heat transfer logic.